TechniquesQuick read

 • 4Every paced Auralize pattern trains diaphragmatic breathing implicitly.

 Accessory muscles — scalenes, sternocleidomastoids, upper trapezius — help during heavy breathing.
 At rest they should be quiet.
 If you feel your shoulders lift on a normal inhale, you are recruiting them unnecessarily.
+Diaphragmatic-breathing studies and reviews suggest this kind of breathing practice can reduce stress and improve attention or affect in some contexts, though protocols and outcomes vary.
+[1] [2]

 How to check yours